cloudfoundry/bpm-release/docs/runtime.md

 ## Lifecycle

 Your process is started and has an unlimited amount of time to start up.
+If present, a [pre-start script][pre-start] can run before starting to prepare machine and/or persistent data before your process starting its operation.
+The [pre-start script][pre-start] must complete in Monits 30 second timeout.
 You should use a [post-start script][post-start] and a health check if you want your job to only say it has completed deploying after it has started up.
 You do not need to manage any PID files yourself.